Trump Versus Obama on Their Economic Policies

 The Obama administration negotiated the TPP.
 It also successfully concluded bilateral agreements in South Korea (2012), Colombia (2011), Panama (2011) and Peru (2009).
 The administration negotiated, but didn't finish, the Transatlantic Trade and Investment Partnership.
 Trump has not said whether he would continue negotiations on the TTIP.

-Trump advocated trade protectionism.
-In his campaign, he promised to inflict a 35 percent tariff on imports from Mexico.
-He said he would label China as a currency manipulator.
+Trump promised to label China as a currency manipulator.
 Trump claims that China artificially undervalues its currency, the yuan, by 15-40 percent.
 If it didn't reduce its trade surplus with the United States, he would impose duties on its exports.
 As president, he has reversed some of those claims.
 For more, see Dollar to Yuan Conversion and History.
 (Source: “Trump Says He Will Not Label China Currency Manipulator, Reversing Campaign Promise,” The Washington Post, April 12, 2017.)

 Obama signed the Dodd-Frank Wall Street Reform Act in 2010.
 It regulated non-bank financial companies, like hedge funds, and complicated derivatives, like credit default swaps.
 It made another financial crisis less likely.
 Dodd-Frank also regulated credit, debit and prepaid cards.
 It ended payday loans with the Consumer Financial Protection Bureau.